metcalfalex/quickstream/README.md

 2. install nifi
 3. launch nifi
 4. listen for data
-5. route data to db
+5. save data to s3 as csv
-6. route data to s3
+6. save data to postre db

 ## Launch server